 Who should you talk to and how do you go about it?
 Begin with the easiest source, your personal network, and talk to everyone about what you want to learn more about in order to generate a list of potential contacts for informational interviews.
 Follow these four easy steps:

 1. Make a list of everyone you know living in the city you want to work in who is invested in your success.

 - Your friends from high school and undergrad – especially any who may have gone on to law school before you

 - Former employers who were impressed with your work

-In either case, don’t worry.
-We also have resources that will help you identify attorneys to contact for informational interviews if you don’t turn up any names through your personal network.
-Contact Cassandra Melendez for access to our online, searchable, alumni database.
-Talk with your assigned counselor about lists of attorneys in specific practice areas.
-And we recommend that you check with the alumni relations office at your undergraduate institution as well to see what resources are available to identify alumni currently practicing law.
+Talk with your assigned counselor about searching for attorneys in specific practice areas.
+Finally, check with the alumni relations office at your undergraduate institution as well to see what resources are available to identify alumni currently practicing law - especially if you graduated from a school with an extensive alumni network.